Fort King: Prehistory

-Recent History

 The fort

 Fort King was constructed by the United States Army in 1827 to serve as a buffer between the Seminole (who occupied territory to the south according to the Moultrie Creek Treaty reservation area) and European Americans settling north of this point.
 It was located at the nexus of a system of military roads.
-From the fort, Fort King Road led to Fort Brooks (near Orange Springs); Fort McCoy; a ford at the St. Johns River which would become the town of Astor; Palatka, Jacksonville, and Fort Brooke (on Tampa Bay), among others.
+Fort King Road led from the fort to Fort Brooks (near Orange Springs); Fort McCoy; a ford at the St. Johns River which became the town of Astor; Palatka, Jacksonville, and Fort Brooke (on Tampa Bay), among others.
 The fort fell into disuse after 1829.

-In 1832, the fort was activated as a base for the United States removal of the Seminole to Indian Territory west of the Mississippi River, as part of the Treaty of Payne's Landing.
+The fort was activated as a base for the United States removal of the Seminole to Indian Territory west of the Mississippi River, in 1832, as part of the Treaty of Payne's Landing.
 The Second Seminole War, beginning in late 1835 in central Florida, heightened the importance of the fort.
 It was a center of United States military activity during the next seven years, due to its strategic location.
-The Seminole burned the original Fort King down in 1835, a second Fort King was reconstructed in the same spot in 1836 (this is the replica that is now built on site).
+On December 23, 1835, a U.S. Army column led by Major Francis L. Dade departed from Fort Brooke (present-day Tampa), to reinforce and resupply the garrison at Fort King.
+Along the way, the column was ambushed by Seminole warriors in what is now known as the Dade Battle on December 28, 1835.
+On that same day a group of Seminole raiders assassinated U.S. official Wiley Thompson at Fort King.
+These two Seminole attacks marked the beginning of the Second Seminole War.

-After the organization of Marion County, the fort was used in 1844 as its first courthouse.
-Eventually, the building was abandoned.
-Early residents thoroughly took apart the fort to salvage building materials.
+In July 1836 the Seminoles burned down Fort King after it was abandoned by the U.S. Army.
+However the U.S. Army later returned and rebuilt Fort King in April 1837.
+In May 1839 the Macomb Treaty, a peace treaty negotiated between U.S. Army General Alexander Macomb and the Seminole tribe, was created at Fort King.
+However this peace treaty would fall apart just two months later after the Battle of the Caloosahatchee.
+The fort was used in 1844 as the first county courthouse after the organization of Marion County.
+The building was abandoned eventually.
+Early settlers thoroughly took apart the fort to salvage building materials.